vravich01/vravich01/README.md

 - 👋 Hi, I’m Vinayak Ravichandran.
-- 👀 I’m interested in software development and hope to soon get involved with cloud software and web application services.
+- 👀 I have experience working as a cloud software engineer (intern) and have interests in machine learning, data science, and mathematical modeling.
-- 🌱 I’m currently pursuing a B.S. in Computer Science and a B.S. in Applied Mathematics.
+- 🌱 I’m currently pursuing a B.S. in Computer Science and a B.S. in Applied Mathematics from North Carolina State University.
-- 💞️ I’m looking to collaborate on introductory professional projects to acclimate myself with a workflow similar to industry.
 - 📫 You can reach me at: vinayak1ravichandran@gmail.com

 <!---